 5. Use a damp cloth to wipe down the motor base, then reassemble for storage in the kitchen.

 Knowing how to clean your small appliances quickly and effectively makes using them more attractive – which also leads to more fun in the kitchen, and healthier eating habits.

 It can be pretty easy to take our small kitchen appliances for granted, but they do make our day-to-day lives and kitchen tasks a lot easier and simpler, so they deserve a little TLC.

-And if you treat them right with regular cleaning, most will operate efficiently for years of service.
+And if you treat them right with regular cleaning, and not just once a year with the rest of your ignored spring cleaning tasks, most will operate efficiently for years of service.